-(i) They are created to accept micro-deposits and to grant micro-credits only.
-The revised framework in CBN(2012) is very specific in limiting permissible MFB loans to a maximum of NGN500,000. (ii) Their target audience is the poor and "economically active low income earners. low income households, the un-banked and under-served people, in particular, vulnerable groups such as women, physically challenged, youths, micro-entrepreneurs, informal sector operators, subsistence farmers in urban and rural areas".
-(CBN, (2012) .

-(iii) They do not perform the function of clearing.
+- (i) They are created to accept micro-deposits and to grant micro-credits only.
+The revised framework in CBN(2012) is very specific in limiting permissible MFB loans to a maximum of NGN500,000. - (ii) Their target audience is the poor and "economically active low income earners; low income households, the un-banked and under-served people, in particular, vulnerable groups such as women, physically challenged, youths, micro-entrepreneurs, informal sector operators, subsistence farmers in urban and rural areas".
+(CBN, (2012)). - (iii) They do not perform the function of clearing.
 The cheques deposited with an MFI, are usually sent to the Clearing House through a conventional bank that has clearing capabilities.
-This is confirmed in sections 2.1(e) and 2,2(f) in the revised CBN (2012) regulatory and supervisory guidelines.

-(iv)Local and foreign transfers of money by MFIs, are made through conventional banks. (v) MFIs have their accounts with conventional banks; not with the Central Bank; thus, they cannot borrow directly from the Central Bank.

-(vi)Banking ethics imposes certain obligations on conventional banks e.g. secrecy etc, which are not applicable to MFIs; for example, most businesses of their clients' are openly transacted during group meetings.
+This is confirmed in sections 2.1(e)and 2,2(f) in the revised CBN(2012) regulatory and supervisory guidelines. - (iv)Local and foreign transfers of money by MFIs are made through conventional banks. - (v) MFIs have their accounts with conventional banks; not with the Central Bank; thus, they cannot borrow directly from the Central Bank. - (vi)Banking ethics imposes certain obligations on conventional banks e.g. secrecy of customers 'affairs etc, which are not applicable to MFIs.
 In fact, most businesses of MFI clients' are openly transacted during group meetings; and MFIs rely on this openness as a mechanism for building social capital, peer pressure and to whip-up/motivate performance of clients who are identified or perceived as laggards.